-Prove that your corporation is trustworthy in the eyes of employees, customers, business partners, regulators, and the public
+Prove that your corporation is trustworthy in the eyes of employees, customers, business partners, regulators, stockholders, and the public

 Corporate Directors’ & Officers’ Legal Duties for Information Security and Privacy: A Turn-Key Compliance Audit Process, by Charles Cresson Wood

 - Does the Duties Audit™ process always generate a standard type of Professional Opinion?
 Yes, there are only four types of possible Professional Opinions: “fully compliant,” “close to compliant,” “not compliant,” and “unable to determine compliance.”
 This standardization of the results produced enables the Duties Audit process to be readily incorporated into contracts using the notion of “incorporation by reference,” and also to be incorporated into other business processes since the Duties Audit process is a fully scripted “black box.”
 This standardization also enables valid comparisons across different years, and across different firms, regardless of the Lawyer Auditors who performed the work.

 - Are there multiple quality controls built into the Duties Audit process?
 Yes, those organizations using the process do not need to develop their own quality controls, but they are welcome to add additional quality controls if business needs so dictate.
 Among the rigorous quality controls already in the Duties Audit process is the optional use of an independent attorney, called a Lawyer Validator, to confirm that the Lawyer Auditor performed the Duties Audit process in a manner that was both in accordance with the instructions in this book, and also consistent with state attorney ethics codes.
 There are many other quality controls, such as the use of a Lawyer Supervisor to oversee the work of a Lawyer Auditor, and specific standards for the Lawyer Auditor’s preparation of working papers.